Let's do it together Let's do it together

 Include an optical illusion with mirrors

-Mirrors are well known for bringing light into rooms and making them feel larger than they actually are – the same goes for using mirrors outside in your garden.
-A well-placed mirror that reflects green, leafy interest in your garden can create the optical illusion that your space goes on much further than it actually does.
+Mirrors are well known for bringing light into rooms and making them feel larger than they actually are – the same goes for using them outside in your garden.
+A well-placed garden mirror that reflects green, leafy interest in your garden can create the optical illusion that your space goes on much further than it actually does.
 Window-like mirrors will give you a portal into another world – if you don’t have room for a massive mirror, a small round mirror can be just as effective at achieving this look.

 Add depth with texture